stepanenko/git-info/CHEATSHEET.md

 ## Git Cheatsheet

+`git reset --hard` - undo last commit

+> The above throws away all your uncommitted changes.
+Always check that the output of git status is clean (that is, empty) before using it.

+---

 `git log --oneline` - logs all commits, one per line (use `down` key to scroll or hit `q` to exit)

 `git checkout -` - switch to the previous branch